This is the story of a tremendous win or a colossal mistake, depending on your perspective.

-It was the mid-2000s.
-Cell phones were still exciting.
-Surf cams were becoming a thing.
-I was young, but I had already been through a few heavy years.
+I was still young, but I had been through a few heavy years.

-After nearly two years completing a master’s in HR and Organizational Development, I landed a job I thought would launch my career.
-Then a health issue sidelined me.
-I missed work.
+After finishing a master’s in HR and Organizational Development, I landed a job I thought would launch my career.
+Then a health issue sidelined me and I missed a lot of work.

 When I returned, I wasn’t fully myself.
 Eventually, I was let go.

 After a few discouraging months, Prudential California Realty took a chance on me.
 I was hired as an administrative assistant at a branch near my apartment.
 It wasn’t a dream job, but I was grateful and unexpectedly intrigued by real estate.